healkeiser/google_drive_vfx_server/README.md

 <!-- ABOUT -->
 ## About
-Quick tutorial to setup a Google Drive Server for multiple machines access, and VFX Pipeline on Windows
+Quick tutorial to setup a Google Drive Server for multiple machines access, and VFX Pipeline on Windows and macOS.
+> It is technically possible to achieve the same results on Linux, but you will need to use a third-party software to emulate Google Drive File Stream, such as [Rclone](https://rclone.org/) or [Insync](https://www.insynchq.com/)